flaf/miscellaneous/puppet4/production/modules/puppetforge/README.md

 The Puppet forge server has in fact two services:
 - a http server which will be requested by the puppetservers to install Puppet modules,
-- a daemon which retrieves modules given in a list a git repositories.
+- a daemon which retrieves modules given in a list of git repositories.

 # Usage